Volunteering opportunities in India

 They run both rescue center and a residential unit for the rescued animals.
 In the sanctuary, more than 100 dogs, 8 cats, 2 cows and one horse live amicably (not always), and the animal hospital caters to a continuous procession of newly rescued animals.

-As a volunteer, I used to wash 100 bowls for 100 dogs, give the skin-problem dogs daily baths in rotation, and groom them in the sanctuary.
+My volunteering work involved washing 100 bowls for 100 dogs, giving the skin-problem dogs daily baths in rotation, and grooming them in the sanctuary.
 And if you help out at the rescue center, you will be asked to assist in fluid transformations, giving baths and playing with the handicapped dogs.

 Point of Contact – Mini Vasudevan from Humane Animal Society – (+91) 7708011800